What Are Menstrual Cups?

 Absorbing flow with a tampon means it's also absorbing your vaginal moisture.
-Tampon use can result in a drier vagina, and also, for some women, in heavier or greater cramps because of that absorption, since a tampon is basically kind of tugging the sides of the vagina to draw out fluids.
+Tampon use can result in a drier vagina, and also, for some people, in heavier or greater cramps because of that absorption, since a tampon is basically kind of tugging the sides of the vagina to draw out fluids.

 As well, many commercial brands of tampons use dioxins, bleaches, fragrances and/or synthetic fibers that aren't so healthy for the vagina.
 Tampons can also pose the risk of TSS or Toxic Shock Syndrome, which cups have not been found to present.
-Given, TSS rates are very low these days, and women who are vigilant about using low-absorbency tampons and changing them often are unlikely to get TSS.
-Women bothered by their scent during menses will also find that when using a cup rather than tampons, their scent is better or more subtle.
+Given, TSS rates are very low these days, and people who are vigilant about using low-absorbency tampons and changing them often are unlikely to get TSS.
+People bothered by their scent during menses will also find that when using a cup rather than tampons, their scent is better or more subtle.

 Two types of cups can also be used during vaginal sex, unlike tampons.
-For women who like to be sexually active during periods, but aren't comfortable with menses being present, or who just want to avoid staining bed linens, that can be a helpful benefit.
+For people who like to be sexually active during periods, but aren't comfortable with menses being present, or who just want to avoid staining bed linens, that can be a helpful benefit.

 As far as a comparison to pads, cups are different than pads.
 They go inside the vagina, rather than sitting on your underpants beneath the vaginal opening.
-Some women who use cups alternate use of them with pads (and often washable pads, since reusable cup users tend to be eco-conscious and/or want to avoid putting bleaches and like like found in many pads or tampons in or around their vaginas), others just use cups.
+Some people who use cups alternate use of them with pads (and often washable pads, since reusable cup users tend to be eco-conscious and/or want to avoid putting bleaches and like like found in many pads or tampons in or around their vaginas), others just use cups.

 There are a few different kinds of menstrual cups.

 The Divacup (and others like it, like the Keeper or Mooncup) is a medical-grade silicone cup designed for long-term reuse.
-Reusable cups like the Divacup or Keeper come in two sizes: one for women who have given birth, and another for women who have not.
+Reusable cups like the Divacup or Keeper come in two sizes: one for people who have given birth, and another for people who have not.
 They stay in via a very light suction, and because of their shape.
 You put one in by squeezing and folding the sides, and pushing it back: as it opens up inside, it'll create a very gentle seal.
 The cup is held in by the muscles of your vagina, and you shouldn't feel it after it's been in for a few minutes.
 It also is not going to fall out.

 You can keep a cup in for up to 12 hours, and when inserted properly, reusable cups very infrequently will leak.
 To take it out, you squeeze to break that seal and just pull it out carefully, dumping your flow in the toilet or sink.
 You rinse it out and can reinsert it again if you need to.
 The manufacturers suggest washing it once or twice a day with a very gentle, unfragranced soap or cleanser, or a mix of a little vinegar diluted with water.
 If you like, you can also boil your cup once a month to help keep it clean.